 We all travel for different reasons.
 There is no science behind choosing the next destination, but sometimes there are things that draw you to one place over another.
 For me over the last few years, that thing has been Bookcrossing.

 Bookcrossers are most well know for leaving books in public places, for example on a park bench or on a train.
 But we are about more than that.
 Books are swapped and shared at meet ups that happen every month around the world.
 We participate in “book rings” and “book rays” where you receive a book in the mail, read it, and send it on to the next person on the list.
-There are conventions that are held all over the world and these are what really entice me to travel.
+There are conventions that are held all over the world and these have become the basis for many of my big trips around the world each year.

-Australia and New Zealand combine to have an Unconvention each year.
-This is a very casual version of a convention.
+Australia and New Zealand combine to have an Unconvention each year too.
 We meet, eat, drink and talk a lot.
 Books get an occasional mention, and generally we just have a great time.
 Most of the regular attendees have been gong for years and its always fun to catch up with people we haven’t seen for a year as well as meet new people.
 We alternate countries each year, and the Uncon has been behind two of my three trips to New Zealand.
-In 2017 it’s on Stewart Island, and I am still contemplating flying back from wherever we happen to be at the time to attend.
+In 2019 those crazy New Zealanders have become a little confused and have decided to hold the convention on Australian soil – on Norfolk Island.
+Of course all are welcome, whether you are from this region or not – in fact we love to meet visiting Bookcrossers from all over the world.

 In April each year there is an International Anniversary convention.
-I have been lucky enough to have attended the last three, and have plans for the next two.
+I have been lucky enough to have attended the last five, and have plans for the next two.

 My first International convention was an easy one – it was in Melbourne in 2014.
 It was only a short flight to attend, and it was with many people that I had met previously through smaller meet ups and conventions.
 I met people from all over the world, littered Melbourne with books during a flash mob on the steps of the state library, and went home with way more books than I brought.